 NET WORTH: $1.75 billion

-FUNDING AREAS: Jewish Causes (U.S. & Israel), Education, Health, Human Services, Arts & Culture
+FUNDING AREAS: Jewish Causes, Education, Health, Human Services, Arts & Culture

-OVERVIEW: David Gottesman, his wife Ruth and family move their philanthropy through the Gottesman Fund, which was established in 1965.
-The family are major supporters of Jewish organizations both in the United States and in Israel.
-Gottesman once chaired the board of Yeshiva University.
-Other interests include education and human services.
-The family's charity does not accept unsolicited proposals.
+OVERVIEW: David Gottesman and his wife, Ruth, established the Gottesman Fund in 1965.
+The Gottesmans are supporters of Jewish organizations in the United States and Israel.
+Other philanthropic interests include education, health, human services and arts and culture.
+The Gottesman Fund does not accept unsolicited proposals.

-BACKGROUND: David Sanford "Sandy" Gottesman graduated from Trinity College in Connecticut and received his MBA from Harvard.
-Gottesman met Warren Buffett in 1962 and was an early investor in Berkshire Hathaway.
-Gottesman founded his own investment firm, First Manhattan Co. in 1964.
-His son Robert now runs the company.
+BACKGROUND: David Sanford "Sandy" Gottesman graduated from Trinity College in Connecticut and received an MBA from Harvard.
+He met Warren Buffett in 1962 and was an early investor in Berkshire Hathaway.
+Gottesman founded his own investment firm, First Manhattan Co., in 1964.
+Ruth Levy Gottesman is a graduate of Barndard College and holds an Ed.D. degree in educational psychology from Columbia University’s Teachers College.

 EDUCATION: The family has strongly supported Yeshiva University, where Gottesman is a chair emeritus.
-Last decade, the Gottesmans gave a $25 million gift to the Albert Einstein College of Medicine of Yeshiva University to establish the Ruth L. and David S. Gottesman Institute for Stem Cell Biology and Regenerative Medicine.
-Other grantees include Jewish schools like Abraham Joshua Heschel School, SAR Academy in Riverdale, New York, Golda Och Academy and Solomon Schechter School of Westchester.
-In addition, the couple has supported colleges and universities like Barnard College, Champlain College, and University of Wisconsin.
-It's worth mentioning that Ruth has a master's degree in developmental education and a Ed.D. in human cognition and learning both from Teachers College.
-Ruth has funded a scholarship fund at Teachers College and last decade, the couple funded the Gottesman Libraries at the school.
+In 2008, Gottesmans gave a $25 million gift to the Albert Einstein College of Medicine of Yeshiva University to establish the Ruth L. and David S. Gottesman Institute for Stem Cell Biology and Regenerative Medicine.
+Other higher education grantees include Barnard College, Champlain College, the University of Wisconsin, and Teachers College at Columbia University, which established the Gottesman Libraries in their name.
+The Gottesmans have supported many Jewish K-12 schools in the New York area including the Abraham Joshua Heschel School; SAR Academy in Riverdale, New York; the Golda Och Academy and the Solomon Schechter School of Westchester County, New York.

-HEALTH: Grantees include Bachmann-Strauss Dystonia & Parkinson Foundation, Center For Reproductive Rights, Curing Retinal Blindness Foundation, Hospital for Special Surgery, Mount Sinai Medical Center, and NYU Langone Medical Center.
+HEALTH: The Gottesman’s health funding has prioritized organizations in operating in New York City.
+Past grantees include the Bachmann-Strauss Dystonia & Parkinson Foundation, the Center For Reproductive Rights, the Hospital for Special Surgery and New York University’s Langone Medical Center.

-ARTS & CULTURE: Grantees include American Museum of Natural History, Bronx Children's Museum, and Cooper Hewitt Smithsonian Design Museum, which has recieved especially large support.
+ARTS & CULTURE: The Gottesman’s philanthropy in the area of arts and culture has been directed mainly toward organizations operating in New York City.
+Past grantees include American Museum of Natural History, Bronx Children's Museum, and the Cooper Hewitt Smithsonian Design Museum.

 The Gottesman Fund